An Invitation to Tropical Alexandrov Curvature: Curvature: Classical and Alexandrov

 Curvature of curves and paths has been previously studied in tropical geometry in the context of optimization theory and linear programming \citep{allamigeon2018log}.
 Specifically, in the context of interior-point methods---a class of algorithms solving linear and nonlinear convex optimization problems---the {\em total curvature} of a specific curve known as the central path gives a measure of computational complexity.
 The total curvature of a curve is the integral of the norm of the acceleration, assuming travel over the curve at unit speed.
 Using tropical geometry, Allamigeon and co-authors were able to disprove a 30-year-old conjecture on an upper bound for the computational complexity.
 To do this, they tropicalize the central path and approximate the classical total curvature of the tropicalized central path by polygonal curves, thus giving lower bounds on the classical total curvature of the classical central path (see Theorem 25 of \cite{allamigeon2018log}).
 They also give an approximation of the tropicalized central path itself by tropical line segments.

 We point out here that the approach used in the work of Allamigeon and co-authors is in the same spirit of our work: we are similarly studying a classical concept of a tropical geometric object.
 In their work, they are studying the classical total curvature of the tropicalized central path (which they refer to as ``tropical total curvature'' in the introduction of their paper); similarly, in this paper, we aim to study the classical notion of Alexandrov curvature of tropical triangles in the tropical projective torus (which we similarly refer to as ``tropical Alexandrov curvature'' in the title of our paper).
-In particular, we are not tropicalizing Alexandrov curvature.
-There is a large body of existing work that tropicalizes classical concepts---for instance, by replacing classical operators in a particular object by their tropical equivalents, e.g., \cite{kolokoltsov2013idempotent,tran2020tropical}.
-This approach is in contrast to ours, and hence an entirely different study.
+In particular, we are not tropicalizing Alexandrov curvature, in contrast to a large body of existing work that tropicalizes classical concepts---for instance, by replacing classical operators in a particular object by their tropical equivalents, e.g., \cite{kolokoltsov2013idempotent,tran2020tropical}.